plabram/plabram/README.md

 * 🛠️ Daily user of CI/CD tools like #GitHub and #Docker.
 * ❓ Majored in formal logic as part of a Philosophy degree—problem-solving is my thing!
 * 💻 Completely self-taught and always eager to learn new things.
-* 📊 10+ years in product management, which helps me build things that make sense.
+* 📊 10+ years in product management, which helps me build things that make an impact.
 <!--
 **plabram/plabram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.